brettz9/eslint-config-ash-nazg/README.md

 #### Rationale for suppressing some `eslint-plugin-jsdoc` rules

+- `jsdoc/check-line-alignment` - More desirable default not yet implemented
 - `jsdoc/no-types` - Types have utility in jsdoc unless using TypeScript
 - `jsdoc/newline-after-description` (recommended) - I can see its draw,
     but seems too pedantic to me for documentation.